A safe museum visit to Häme Castle

 We recommend card payments.
 We do, however, accept cash in our museum shops and restaurants, and at ticket counters.

-In summer 2021, daily guided tours will be organised at Häme Castle, in accordance with the latest coronavirus restrictions.
+Daily guided tours will be organised at Häme Castle.
 We have planned safe routes for guided group tours, and the guides use sound amplification equipment to ensure safe distances, whenever necessary.

 Museum shops and restaurants